Bimasakti1024/Midorix/README.md

 >.proman custom <rule name> [arguments]
 >```

-you can deinitialize to clean the loaded `mdrxproject.lua` project configuration by executing this command:
+you can deinitialize the loaded `mdrxproject.lua` project configuration by executing this command:

 >```
 >.proman deinit